Michael Caine is Alfie, a Cockney cad and a bounder who learns about love, life and more the hard way in 1960s London.

 Both the original Alfie film and this 1970s portrayal of the character were written by Naughton.
 It was a surprise to learn of the content of this sequel movie and see this character’s apparent regression to his earlier lifestyle.
 Although more shockingly he does appear to declare love to one woman.

 Both these films were then given an unwanted reboot – or a third in the trilogy – with Jude Law in Alfie (2004).
 This is a film, I’ve seen and not enjoyed as I feel this updated film loses a lot of the punch of the original time, place and attitudes.
 But both these later “Alfie” movies are not a patch on the original Michael Caine one, as Alfie, Alfie Darling is not the man you thought he was.

 Weeper Rating: 😦😦😦😦😦😦 /10

 Handsqueeze Rating: 🙂 🙂 🙂 🙂 🙂 🙂/10

 This post was added to Taking Up Room‘s The Third Broadway Bound Blogathon.
 Michael Caine stars in 5 films from the 70s and 80s, The Swarm and his tag is HERE with many more of his movies.
-Denholm Elliott in Madame Sin, The Ray Bradbury Theatre, Voyage of the Damned and Thriller.
+He also features as the subject of my blogathons.
+Denholm Elliott stars in Madame Sin, Quest For Love, Voyage of the Damned and A Room with a View.
 Julia Foster stars in Half a Sixpence and Jane Asher in Henry VIII and His Six Wives and Death at a Funeral.
 Millicent Martin stars in Frasier and Glitter.
-Shelley Winters starred in He Ran All the Way, The Poseidon Adventure and The Devil’s Daughter.
-She also features in a Blogathon based on this site HERE.
+Shelley Winters starred in Buona Sera Mrs Campbell, He Ran All the Way, The Poseidon Adventure and The Devil’s Daughter.
+She also features in my Blogathon HERE.